aergoio/hashtabledb/README.md

 ## Overview

 HashTableDB is a persistent key-value store designed for high performance and reliability.
-It uses a combination of append-only logging for data storage and a hash-table tree for indexing.
+It uses a combination of append-only logging for data storage and a hash-table tree for indexing

+It contains a main hash table.
+When more than 1 entry use the same slot, the engine will create a new hash-table using the same hash function but with different salt so that on this new page the keys map to different slots.

+As each table/page has 818 slots, less pages need to be loaded from disk when reading the value from a key.
+This means faster reads.

+The iteration of keys is unordered (as in any hash table)

 ## Features